This article is part of a larger series on Business Financing.

 The appendix of your SBA business plan is where you can include any additional documentation that may be pertinent to your business or that addresses specific lender requirements.
 This section may include documents like your credit history, resumes of owners, photos of products, or letters of reference.
 The appendix is also the proper place to include any legal documents, contracts, licenses, or permits pertaining to your business.

 Occasionally, a lender may ask you to provide additional information that is not typically part of a business plan, or that you may not have included when drafting your plan.
 Any information that does not fit into one of the pre-defined sections can be included in the appendix as needed.

 Resources to Assist With Creating an SBA Business Plan

-The Small Business Administration offers a multitude of information for small businesses in various stages of development.
-Among these resources is an entire section on planning your business.
-To help you create your business plan, the SBA has an online business plan tool which walks you through the process step-by-step.
+- The SBA: The SBA’s website offers an entire section on planning your business.
+To help you create your business plan, the SBA has an online business plan tool that walks you through the process step by step.

-Using a business plan software like that offered by LivePlan can take much of the frustration out of creating a business plan.
-One of the benefits of using a business plan software is the polished look of the finished plan.
-Business plan software guides you through the various pieces of the business plan and offers a user-friendly interface for formatting your business plan.
+- Business plan software: One of the benefits of using business plan software, like that offered by LivePlan, is that it guides you through the various pieces of the process and offers a user-friendly interface for formatting your business plan.

 Using an SBA business plan template can help ensure that you have addressed all the required information in your business plan when applying for an SBA loan.
-Business plans address all the major aspects of your business and serve as a road map for how the business will be run.
-A well written SBA business plan can assist you in obtaining the funding your business needs.
+Business plans address all the major aspects of your business and serve as a roadmap for how the business will operate.
+Putting in the time to research and thoughtfully write your business plan can help increase your odds of getting funding.